Kushalkr19/AI-Agent_kkr/README.md

    similarity to estimate contextual alignment.
 4. Extracts the most frequent keywords from the job description and determines which are present or missing in the résumé.
-5. Ranks résumé bullet points by a weighted combination of keyword and contextual relevance.
+5. Ranks resume bullet points by a weighted combination of keyword and contextual relevance.
 6. Generates a match report summarising the scores and a curated résumé outline with suggestions for incorporating missing keywords.